backyardbiomech/APlabs/docs/207/lab_7_Spirometry.md

 ## Preparation for lab

 To get the most out of this lab you need to be prepared.
-The basic knowledge needed for this lab is covered in "OpenStax Anatomy and Physiology" in Chapter 22.3 "The Process of Breathing".
+The basic knowledge needed for this lab is covered in Amerman "Human Anatomy and Physiology" in Chapter 21.3 "Pulmonary Ventilation".

 ## Introduction